serbrech/geth-truffle-docker/README.md

 - Send some ether: `web3.eth.sendTransaction({from:web3.personal.accounts[0], to:'0x41df2990b4efd225f2bc12dd8b6455bf1c07ff6d', value: web3.toWei(10, "ether")})`
 - Send some ether between local account: `web3.eth.sendTransaction({from:web3.eth.accounts[0], to:web3.eth.accounts[1], value: web3.toWei(10, "ether") })`

-#### 3.8 Exploring Lottery contract in more depth
+#### 3.8 More in-deph exploration of the Lottery contract

 - **Lottery**: Bet some ether, and get a winner
-  - Contract addr: Please deploy your own contract as it gets destroy when lottery finishes
+  - Contract addr: `Please deploy your own contract as it gets destroy when lottery finishes`
   - Contract name: `Lottery`
   - Functions:
     - `bet()`: Send some ether with the transaction, in order to bet
+    - `GetBetInEther(address)`: return how much an address bet
+    - `GetUserAddress(int)`: return the address of the first/second better in the internal table/database
+    - `testRandom()`: return the random number used in the lottery
-    - `endLottery()`: only the contract owner can stop the lottery which reveal the winner (game is just an example as it is really unfair)
+    - `endLottery()`: only the contract owner can stop the lottery which should reveal the winner (game is just an example as it is really unfair)
-  - Ex:
+  - Commands:
     - Deploy contract and truffle console to it
     - Create object lot: `lot=Lottery.at('your_contract_address')`
     - Return a simple var of the game: `lot.gameName()`